pulumi/pulumi-az-pipelines-task/README.md

 ## Release status

-This lib is in private preview. **Do not make this repo public yet!**
+This project is in private preview. **Do not make this repo public yet!**

 ## Prerequisites